kymberlicodes/kymberlicodes/README.md

 ### Hello there, my name is Kymberli. 👋
-# Software Engineer, Women Who Code DFW Evangelist, Corgi Wrangler
+# Software Engineer, Corgi Wrangler

 ## Find me on the Internet:
 <ul>